This chapter is about how to implement effective casework procedures.

 - contacting a partner in the relevant area to see who in the group might be able to take on the matter.

 Expertise, availability and interest in the matter are all factors to consider when allocating matters, if they have not been addressed at the assessment stage.
-If individual lawyers lack the expertise consider whether specialist training would enable them to participate.
+If individual lawyers lack the relevant expertise, consider whether specialist training would enable them to participate.
+For example, certain models of pro bono work such as legal clinics allow lawyers to support pro bono clients while undertaking training to develop the relevant expertise with pro bono partners such as CLCs, See Chapter 1.7 Current Models of Pro Bono Legal Work.

 The matter should be monitored and supervised by a partner whose expertise enables the same standards of work to be applied as to commercial work, and who is aware of applying this principle.
 In practice this generally means that the supervising partner ensures ordinary practices and rules apply in relation to advices and correspondence and signs off on correspondence and documents in the usual way.
 The lawyer may also need to provide, for example, three-monthly email reports for each pro bono matter to the pro bono committee or a minimum six-monthly review of all pro bono legal work undertaken in the firm.